🧪the science

 How It Worms:

-AI tracks worm movement and survival through images.
+AI tracks worm movement and survival through automated image capture.

 Worm Experimental Replays:

 Worm studies are conducted in advance and streamed to the platform retrospectively.
-These replays are streamed at an accelerated rate, turning a 30-day experiment into a 15 minute replay.
+These replays are streamed at an accelerated rate, turning a 30-day experiment into a shorter replay.

 🪰 Flies (Drosophila)